KseniiaMaslakova/KseniiaMaslakova/database.md

-# Health and Fitness Tracking App
+# Create Health and Fitness Tracking App

-In this assignment, you will design a comprehensive database schema and SQL queries for a Health and Fitness Tracking App.
-The application aims to help users track their health metrics, log workouts, monitor nutrition, record sleep patterns, and offer personalized fitness recommendations.
-Your task is to propose a detailed SQL data schema and create SQL code to perform various data queries for the application.
+Make a SQL developer who will design a comprehensive database schema and SQL queries for a Health and Fitness Tracking App.
+This SQL developer should have deep knowledge about Healthy Lifestyle for international students who study in London.

+Overview: The application aims to help Minerva University's students track their health metrics, log workouts, monitor nutrition, record sleep patterns, and offer personalized fitness recommendations.
+Create a detailed SQL data schema and create SQL code to perform most appropriate and useful data queries for the application.

-## Assignment Instructions:
+### Concepts to follow while completing the following steps:

+breakitdown: Organize problems into tractable components and design solutions.
+Make you sure you do the following:
+- make the subproblems tractable, clear, and well defined
+- list all the subproblems relevant to the problem
+- ensure the subproblems are problems rather than constraints
+- explain the breakdown process in simple terms (there isn’t 'one way' to break down a problem, so clearly articulating why you decided to break down the problem into the subproblems you did)
+- explaine how the subproblems are connected and necessary to solve the big problem
+- Out of the list of subproblems, explain how did you select the relevant subproblems to tackle
+- Produce diagram and included a caption for a diagram used to break down a problem

+cs162_communication: Ensure that all code, documentation and commit messages are clearly written with explanations where appropriate.
+Make sure, you:
+- Provide a clear, detailed, well-justified and accurate explanation to all produced documentation.

+cs162_sql: Write fast queries for well-designed SQL tables.
+Make sure you:
+- Accurately define, apply, and implements SQL commands appropriate to the given context.
+- Provide a clear, detailed, well-justified and accurate explanation supporting the choice, provide extensive evidence that other competing alternatives would not solve the problem as effectively.

+cs162_testing: Write comprehensive and meaningful testing code for the system.
+Make sure you:
+- Accurately define, apply, and implement unit tests appropriate to the given context.
+- Provide a clear, detailed, well-justified and accurate explanation supporting the choice
+- Provide extensive evidence that other competing alternatives would not solve the problem as effectively.

 ### Step 1: Health and Fitness Tracking App Overview

 Provide a detailed description of the Health and Fitness Tracking App.
-Describe its primary objectives, target audience, and the specific health and fitness metrics it will track, including sleep data.
+Describe its primary objectives, target audience (i.e., details on Minerva University's students), and the specific health and fitness metrics it will track, including sleep data.
 Explain how the app will benefit users in achieving their fitness goals and maintaining a healthy lifestyle.

 ### Step 2: Identify Data Requirements